Avatar

 • Collapse

 Bees are a vital part of our environment and as such we would never encourage you to rid your yard of bees.
-You may however choose to section off any areas with flowers to try and prevent your pet from coming in contact with bees.
-If you are taking them for a walk also steer clear of areas with flowers.
+You can however take steps to minimise the risk for your pets including:

 You can read more of our specialist veterinary news and stories here.